 - By using private proxies you’ll face little to no risk of having your personal information compromised which gives you a higher level of security.

-- Usually, private proxy providers offer IP addresses from various locations enabling you to browse the web through, let’s say, Germany while sitting in the USA.
+- Usually, private proxy providers offer IP addresses from various locations enabling you to browse the web, let’s say, by using a Germany proxy while sitting in the USA.

 - This can come in handy for multiple occasions.
 For instance, if your target website uses geo-blocks or if you want to get localized SERP data.